Search

 Computer Vision in Restaurants to detect occupancy and waiting times

-Scene understanding with machine vision
+Scene understanding with machine vision OpenCV

 Scene understanding with machine vision – Built with Viso Suite

-Computer Vision In Production
+Computer Vision in Production

 opencv preprocessing for vehicle detection and numberplate recognition